-- BIOL 1951H Honors Biology: Cellular Processes 3-2-4 An introduction to the fundamental principles of cell and molecular biology.
+BIOL 1951H Honors Biology: Cellular Processes

+An introduction to the fundamental principles of cell and molecular biology.
 Prokaryotic and eukaryotic development will focus on the relationship of structure and function.
 Cellular solutions to fundamental problems such as cell recognition, energy acquisition and conversion, genetic transmission, and cellular reproduction will be discussed.
-Taught in an enriched, discussion, and project-oriented classroom environment. - BIOL 1952H Honors Biology: The Evolution and Diversity of Life 3-2-4 Introduction to modern biology with an emphasis on the diversity of life on Earth and a close examination of ecological and evolutionary processes and relationships.
-Taught in an enriched, discussion and project-oriented classroom environment.
+Taught in an enriched, discussion, and project-oriented classroom environment.